MASSHUU12/godot-yat/addons/confirma/docs/TESTING.md

 The Repeat attribute allows you to run a particular TestCase several times.
 Repeat refers to the next TestCase, so the order in which the attributes are defined matters.

+The attribute optionally takes a flag as a second argument indicating whether to stop running the test after the first error encountered.